Testosterone and Mood

 Testosterone is important for female health too, and not only as it acts as a precursor to estrogen.
 In females, higher testosterone is associated with a stronger libido, a reduced risk of cardiovascular disease, enhanced cognitive performance, and improved musculoskeletal health after menopause [1].

 Testosterone levels matter, as low testosterone (also known as androgen deficiency) is associated with a lower quality of life and higher rates of morbidity and mortality [2].
-In men 40 and over, specifically, low testosterone levels are associated with type 2 diabetes, obesity, cardiovascular disease, as well as major depressive disorder [2].
+In men 40 and over, specifically, low testosterone levels are associated with metabolic issues, cardiovascular issues, as well as a consistently low mood [2].

 What is “Normal” Testosterone Production?